sekrupke/bi-mini-project-p02/SETUP.md

 `pip install -r requirements.txt`

 ## Execute the ETL process
-The process first extracts and transforms the consolidated data fields from the data set.
-After that the consolidated data is loaded into the database by SQL-Insert scripts.
+The ETL process is fully automated by a Python Script, that also loads the data into the Database "thesis".

 Start the Python script for extract and transform steps (activated virtual environment):\
 `python3 consolidate.py`

-## Installing Metabase
+## Configuring and using Metabase
-This will be realised with Automatic Docker Script (Docker Compose)...
+TODO: Describe